pcewing/programming-elixir-exercises/ch15/Nodes-2/README.md

 ## Solution
 The ticker should send a message pretty accurately every 2000ms; however, I would assume there is a certain overhead, albeit small, involved in the message being delivered to the remote node.
 This would be more apparent when the nodes are not both on the same machine.

+Also, every time a client registers, the 2000ms counter will restart.

 (There is also probably a couple microseconds or so of overhead just making the recursive call but I would think this is negligible.)